CloudLabsAI-Azure/CAF-Secure-Methodology/04-protecting-infrastructure-with-azure-ddos-protection-plans.md

    - Configured Azure DDoS Network Protection
    - Configured Azure DDoS IP Protection
-   - visualized the metrics using Public IP address
+   - Visualized the metrics using Public IP address

 Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.